-Two young bold lawyers have entered the scene, and in a

-Opposite side: Kangaroo Point protest 2020-21. ©Kasun Ubaya-siri sense, have picked up where the protestors left off.
+Two young bold lawyers have entered the scene, and in a sense, have picked up where the protestors left off.

 With strategies that could turn the spotlight back on the KP120 - just as the government has managed to douse the glare of public protest, the lawyers are offering the men a new hope.